aakarshanbasubhardwaj/timeSeriesDataSynchronisation/README.md

 ### Windows

 - Please follow steps to install docker desktop for you operating system [here](https://www.docker.com/get-started/)
-- Once you have docker desktop installed on your system download and extract [release v1.1.0](https://github.com/aakarshanbasubhardwaj/timeSeriesDataSynchronisation/releases/download/v1.0.0/v1.0.0.zip)
+- Once you have docker desktop installed on your system download and extract [release v1.1.0](https://github.com/aakarshanbasubhardwaj/timeSeriesDataSynchronisation/releases/tag/v1.1.0)
 - Double click the startApp.bat file
 - Visit [localhost:8080/](localhost:8080/) to start using the app.

-## Python GUI

 ## Usage

 Once the tool is set up and installed the following workflow can be used to synchronize two streams of 3d accelerometer data.

-- Access the frontend at [localhost:8080/](localhost:8080/)
+- Access the frontend at [localhost:8080/](localhost:8080/) when running via Docker, or at or [localhost:8051/](localhost:8051/) when using the Python GUI.
 - Drag and drop or click to upload files to be synchronized.
    - Only csv files can be uploaded for synchronization.
    - The files each must have 3 columns each with the first, second and third column corresponding to the x, y and z axis readings of the accelerometer respectively.